-Computers play a huge role in our everyday lives, and now more than ever, it's important that kids have a basic understanding of how computers work, what computers can do and how technology can be helpful.
+Computers play a huge role in our everyday lives, and now more than ever, it's important that educators provide computer basics for kids, what computers can do and how technology can be helpful.

 From learning how to type to creating programs from scratch by writing code, the possibilities are endless.
 Learning computer skills can be a lot of fun for kids, too.